kimmobrunfeldt/eink-weather-display/README.md

 ## How it works

-The project has two separate parts:
+The project has two separate parts: render and rasp.

-* [render](render/) - Generates a PNG containing the weather forecast at render time.
-Runs in Google Cloud Function (mostly for convenience).
+### `render`

+Generates HTML that will be eventually rendered as PNG.
+The image contains the weather forecast. `render` is exposed via Google Cloud Function.
+It's the perfect tool for this type of task.
+The endpoint is quite rarely called and latencies don't matter that much.

 * Weather data is fetched from API by Finnish Meteorological Institute
 * HTML, CSS, and Headless Chrome are utilised to generate the PNG file.
 This part could be done with a lower-level approach, but using CSS for layouting is super convenient.
 * The view is a purposely dumb single HTML file, which has mock data to make development easy.
 The mock data will be replaced with real data using DOM ids.
 Not having a build tool removes a lot of unnecessary complexity.

-* [rasp](rasp/) - Fetches the PNG from `render`, updates the ePaper display, and goes back to idle.
+### `rasp`

 Runs on Raspberry Pi Zero.

+All code related to the hardware that will display the weather image.
+This part doesn't know anything about weather, it just downloads a PNG from given URL and renders it on e-Ink display.

+* Fetch PNG from given URL, render it to e-Ink display, and go back to idle. goes back to idle.
+* Consumes as little power as possible
+* Microcontroller could've been enough, but I also wanted to finish the project in a lifetime.

 ## Random notes